Charles Sheldon: Novel and theological influence

 The theme of the sermons was later fictionalized into the novel In His Steps.
 The central ethos of the novel was not about personal redemption but about moral choices related to encountering circumstances of poverty and deprivation.
 Sheldon's theological motif reflected his socialist outlook.
 Sheldon's own parish work became identified with the Social Gospel.

 Walter Rauschenbusch, widely viewed as the chief architect of the Social Gospel, acknowledged the importance Sheldon placed on imitating Jesus.
 He saw the significance of Sheldon's work in bringing home the realization that it is hard to live a Christ-like life, given the temptations of modern society.
 While Rauschenbusch found this awareness valuable, he saw that it did not demand what he believed was a necessary transformation of social institutions.
 Sheldon was in touch with the concerns of middle-class America at the end of the century.
 He saw his role as one of communication—to introduce his congregation and the wider public to the ideas of Lyman Abbott, Richard Ely, George Herron, and Rauschenbusch.
 That was his intention in writing In His Steps.

 Of the social issues Sheldon espoused during his lifetime, the two he was most passionate about were equality and prohibition.
 He believed that all persons were equal and should be treated as such.
-He was a pioneer among Protestant ministers in welcoming blacks into a mainstream church.
+He was a pioneer among white Protestant ministers in welcoming Black Americans into a mainstream church.
 He was also committed to fair treatment for Jews and Catholics, and proclaimed the equality of men and women.
 A strong supporter of the feminist struggle for equal rights, he urged women to enter politics.
 He also pushed for full equality in the workplace.

 Sheldon was also a vegetarian who promoted compassion towards animals just as he did towards humans.
 He even criticized circuses for their treatment of animals.